-Vitamin D is important for healthy bones, skin and hair.
+Vitamin D is vital for healthy bones, skin, and hair.
 It is a necessary vitamin for the creation of new follicles.
 According to a Harvard study, the absence of vitamin D receptor (VDR) leads to the development of alopecia.
-Vitamin D, in combination with chemicals, reactivates dormant follicles and this results in new hair growth.
-An adult person must obtain 15 micrograms of vitamin D daily, however, more than one billion people worldwide suffer from vitamin D deficiency.
+Vitamin D, in combination with chemicals, reactivates dormant follicles, and this results in new hair growth.
+An adult person must obtain 15 micrograms of vitamin D daily.
+However, more than one billion people worldwide suffer from vitamin D deficiency.

-The best natural sources of vitamin D are fish, cereals, mushrooms, enriched orange juice and low-fat milk.
-Exposure to direct sunlight can also help the body produce vitamin D. It’s important to know that the consumption of vitamin D supplements is not a good idea, as it can help the development of adipose tissue to dangerous levels if it is consumed in excess.
-Taking more than the required amount of vitamin D can also lead to high levels of calcium in the blood, leading to kidney problems and other health risks.
+The best natural sources of vitamin D are fish, cereals, mushrooms, enriched orange juice, and low-fat milk.
+Exposure to direct sunlight can also help the body produce vitamin D. It’s essential to know that the consumption of vitamin D supplements is not a good idea, as it can help the development of adipose tissue to dangerous levels if it is consumed in excess.
+It is taking more than the required amount of vitamin D can also lead to high levels of calcium in the blood, leading to kidney problems and other health risks.

 Vitamin C is, in general, known for its importance in creating a healthy immune system and providing antioxidants.
 One of the most common causes of hair loss is vitamin C deficiency.
 People who have deficient levels of vitamin C in the blood usually have dry, brittle hair that is easily prone to falling.
 Studies in the area have found that ascorbic acid 2-phosphate stimulates the growth of dermal papilla cells and promotes lengthening of hair stems in isolated hair follicles in the culture.